addff/2503-ITT440/10% Individual Assignment/M3CS2554A/AINA ASYURA BINTI RAHIDIAN/README.md

  3) A.Sharpen(p=1.0) – Enhances edges and detail.
  4) A.RandomBrightnessContrast(p=1.0) – Adjusts brightness and contrast.
  5) A.Equalize(p=1.0) – Improves overall image histogram distribution.

+## How pyvips Works

+**Step 1: Build Your AUgmentations**
+You choose what changes you want to make — like flipping, rotating, or changing brightness.

+**Step 2: Combine Them into a Pipeline**
+Put those changes together using A.Compose() like a recipe that tells how and when to apply each one.

+**Step 2: Apply To Your Image**
+Feed in your image, and Albumentations instantly gives you a new, changed version.
+It works with images, masks, boxes, and keypoints — great for training AI models

+## How to Install ALbumentations (Windows)

+1. **Install Albumentations via pip**
+   - Pip install albumentations
+2. **Install additional dependencies (Optional)**
+   - Pip install opencv-python (for image operations like reading / saving images)
+3. **Verify Installation**
+   - python -c "import albumentations as A; print(A.__version__)"

 ###### Exact code used: